Infinitesimal rational actions: Actions of finite group schemes

 \begin{defi}[Module algebra] Let $A$ be a $k$-Hopf algebra, not necessarily commutative.
 We say that a $k$-algebra $B$ is a (left) \textit{$A$-module algebra} if: \begin{enumerate} \item $B$ is a (left) $A$-module via $\psi\colon A\otimes_kB\rightarrow B, a\otimes b\mapsto a\cdot b;$ \item the morphism $\eta\colon B\rightarrow\Hom_k(A,B),b\mapsto(a\mapsto a\cdot b)$ is a (unital) morphism of $k$-algebras. \end{enumerate} One can give the same definition on the right as well. \end{defi}

+The following remark is of key importance for the way in which we will view module algebras throughout this whole work.

-\begin{rmk}[Compatibility with products property] Notice that the first request of the above definition is equivalent to giving a map which is a morphism of $k$-algebras, while the second request corresponds to asking that $v$ satisfies the following properties:
+\begin{rmk}[Property of compatibility with products] Notice that the first condition of the above definition is equivalent to giving a map which is a morphism of $k$-algebras, while the second requirement corresponds to asking that $v$ satisfies the following properties:

 for any $a\in A$ and $f,g\in B$.
-Here $\varepsilon$ denotes the counit of $A,$ $\Delta$ its comultiplication and $m_B$ the multiplication of $B.$ We will also refer to (\ref{property}) as the \textit{compatibility with products property}.
+Here $\varepsilon$ denotes the counit of $A,$ $\Delta$ its comultiplication and $m_B$ the multiplication of $B.$ We will also refer to (\ref{property}) as the \textit{property of compatibility with products}.
 The first statement is straightforward by the definition of $A$-module.
-For the second one, we just use the $k$-algebra structure of $\Hom_k(A,B)$, recalled in Remark \ref{homalgebra}, and the fact that $\eta(b)(a)=v(a)(b).$ Indeed, $\eta$ is a morphism of (unital) $k$-algebras if and only if for all $f,g\in B$ if and only if and for any $a\in A.$ Finally, notice that, if we denote by $I:= \ker(\varepsilon)$ the augmentation ideal of $A,$ then by what we just showed it holds that $a\cdot1=0$ for any $a\in I.$ \end{rmk}
+For the second one, recall that $\Hom_k(A,B)$ has a structure of $k$-algebra (Remark \ref{homalgebra}) with multiplication given by the convolution product and unit Moreover $\eta(b)(a)=v(a)(b).$ Therefore, $\eta$ is a morphism of (unital) $k$-algebras if and only if for all $f,g\in B$ if and only if and for any $a\in A.$ Finally, notice that, if we denote by $I:= \ker(\varepsilon)$ the augmentation ideal of $A,$ then by what we just showed it holds that $v(a)(1)=0$ for any $a\in I.$ \end{rmk}

 Module algebras are very useful when studying the actions of finite $k$-group schemes, thanks to the following result.

 \begin{prop} Let $G=\spec(A)$ be a finite $k$-group scheme and $X=\spec(B)$ be an affine $k$-scheme.
 There is a bijection between the set of right actions of $G$ on $X$ and the set of left $A^\vee$-module algebra structures on $B$. \end{prop}